Homegrown Business: Anna & Ion Blum of The Blumz

 What is your business called and what does it do?

-The Blumz is a house of fine jewelry and piercings.
-Living with hope, purpose, imagination, and vision, we cultivate beauty through high-end jewelry brands and the designers we represent.
+The Blumz is a house of fine jewellery and piercings.
+Living with hope, purpose, imagination, and vision, we cultivate beauty through high-end jewellery brands and the designers we represent.
 We embody love and self-expression through ear curations and piercings.

 What made you want to do this work?